Very truly I tell you, unless a kernel of wheat falls to the ground and dies, it remains only a single seed. But if it dies, it produces many seeds.

 After this revelation, I used the home that fueled my imagination into a space for at-risk youth to explore the possibilities.
 Within a month, I asked all my roommates to move out and told them what I was doing.
 They thought I was crazy.
 But I would rather be crazy than be normal and watch how other people die over small things we can do something about.

 My childhood home is dedicated to Cameron because, without his story, the men who live at this home would probably never have a chance to imagine again.

 The scripture I quoted is a representation of giving up self to produce many other seeds.
-Hopefully, just like Cameron's story, my story will encourage others to do something radical.
+I hope just like Cameron’s story, my story will encourage others to do something radical.